coachusa/coding-challenge/README.md

 # coding-challenge
-This will be a Java pairing exercise that will last up to 60 minutes.
+This will be a code writing pairing exercise that will last up to 60 minutes.

 You will be given problems to solve in stages.

 You can ask your pair any clarifications you'd like about requirements.

 ## Preparation for the coding challenge
-**Before the interview** please read through the notes below and then create a blank Java project in your favourite IDE.
+**Before the interview** please read through the notes below and then create a blank project in your favourite IDE for the programming language of the role you're applying for.

-Please use which ever version of Java you're most comfortable with.
+For instance if you're applying for a prodominently Java programming role, create a Java project for a currently supported version of Java.

 ## What we value
 * Open transparent communication